Alejogb1/job-board/blog-data/how-do-i-create-a-callbackhandler-for-all-inline-telegram-bot-buttons-created-in-a-loop.md

 id: "how-do-i-create-a-callbackhandler-for-all-inline-telegram-bot-buttons-created-in-a-loop"
 ---

-alright, so you’re hitting the classic telegram bot callback loop issue. i’ve been there, trust me. it’s like trying to catch flies with chopsticks, at first it seems impossible, but there’s a simple method once you've seen it.
+, so you’re hitting the classic telegram bot callback loop issue. i’ve been there, trust me. it’s like trying to catch flies with chopsticks, at first it seems impossible, but there’s a simple method once you've seen it.

 basically, the problem arises when you dynamically generate inline keyboards in a loop, and all of their callbacks end up pointing to the same handler function, usually with the wrong data. it’s not the buttons fault, they are behaving as expected, it’s all about closure and how python (or most languages, really) handles variable scopes within loops.